algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/week_6.md

 ## Plans for Next Week

 1. **Converter Rework Completion:**
-   - Finalize the reworking of the converter component.
+   - Finalize the rework of the converter component.

 2. **Error Throwing Completion:**
-   - Complete the developement of each error messages.
+   - Complete the development of each error message.

 3. **Virtual Processor Development:**
    - Finalize with the development of the virtual processor.

 4. **Unit Test Progression:**
-   - Complete all our unit test and succeed them.
+   - Complete all our unit tests and make them succeed.

 5. **Document Accuracy Verification:**
    - Ensuring the precision and correctness of all project documents.

 ## Team mood

-Average team mood rating: /10
+Average team mood rating: 6.8/10

+The team mood is currently positive given the progress reached in the project.
+However, there were struggles  just appears within the team this week that need attention.
+I need to address these issues promptly to prevent conflicts that could potentially impact the project.

 ## Conclusion

-This week marked significant progress in our project's evolution.
-The focus on enhancing the assembler, with achievements such as the completion of the Test Plan.
+This week marked significant progress in our project's evolution, the focus on enhancing the assembler, with achievements such as the completion of the Test Plan.
 Additionally, the establishment of GitHub Actions contributes to our project's efficiency.

 Challenges, notably the need for an efficient assembler rework and strategizing binary code visualization, have provided valuable learning opportunities.

+The team is doing well overall, but I need to address some recently raised concerns within the team before they potentially impact the project.